Chandrhaas/Chandrhaas/README.md

 **Machine Learning Enthusiast | Competitive Programmer**

 I am a college student passionate about leveraging data and algorithms to solve complex problems, particularly in the intersection of machine learning and finance.
-I am actively looking for **internship opportunities starting in mid-2026**.

 ### 🚀 About Me
 * 🎓 **Currently Studying:** College student focused on maths, computer science and algorithmic problem solving.